rehhouari/rapide/README.md

 You get the following out of the box:
 -	Vite.js dev server with WindiCSS configured.
 -   Central application store, using Spruce.
--   Routing with Page.js, Auth placeholder with example of using with routes.
+-   Routing with Page.js, Auth placeholder.
 -   Component logic split in separate files.

 ## Getting Started